-This is a small village primary that pairs a clear Christian ethos with unusually strong Key Stage 2 outcomes.
-In 2024, 92% of pupils met the expected standard in reading, writing and maths combined, well above the England average of 62%, with a high standard rate of 41% compared with 8% in England.
-Results place the school well above England average, within the top 10% of primaries in England, and 2nd locally in the Skipton area (FindMySchool ranking based on official data).
+This is a small village primary that pairs a clear Christian ethos with a more mixed current Key Stage 2 profile.
+In the current dataset, 60% of pupils met the expected standard in reading, writing and maths combined, with no pupils recorded at the higher standard in the combined measure.
+FindMySchool ranks the school 8,342nd in England for primary academic outcomes and 9th in the Skipton area on the local primary ranking.

 The latest full inspection judged the school Good overall, with safeguarding effective and clear evidence of a well-sequenced curriculum that builds securely over time.